-Create and implement a bold, aggressive development plan with publicly financed infrastructure for a new business center: 1) along the Airport Expressway; 2) on the east side of Interstate 469 at the State Road 37 interchange; or 3) other appropriate locations.
+Create and implement a bold, aggressive development plan with publicly financed infrastructure for a new business center: 1) along the Airport Expressway; 2) on the east side of Interstate 469 at the State Road 37 interchange; or 3) at the proposed Interstate 69/Hursh Road interchange.
 Explore the Noblesville Corporate Campus as one model for such an initiative.